jrming/git_lesson1/README.md

 This is the third change to the readme file

+This is a change to an existing file that git has already tracked.

+This is a third change to the file.

-Git is a version control system, that lets us write notes to ourself.
+Git is a version control system that prevent us from having the "final doc" problem.
-These notes (aka commits) can be multiple lines long.

-# Please enter the commit message for your changes.
-Lines starting
-# with '#' will be ignored, and an empty message aborts the commit.
-# On branch master
-# Changes to be committed:
-#	modified:   README.md
-#